RishiMaddi1/NavigAid-Flask/README.md

 A multimodal app for image analysis, speech translation, and vision-based QA, powered by Groq and Cloudinary.

 📌 **Problem Statement**
-Problem Statement 7 – Transform the Future of Rural Commerce
+Problem Statement 1 - Weave AI magic with Groq

 🎯 **Objective**
 NavigAid solves the problem of providing vision and speech-based interaction for users to upload images and audio, ask questions, and receive AI-driven answers.
 The app is especially useful in situations where users have limited text-based interfaces and need a seamless multimodal experience.
 The target audience includes individuals with visual or auditory impairments, as well as users in rural areas with limited access to advanced tech.